osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

-The `fleet_adapter` receives information (position, current ongoing tasks, battery levels etc.) about each robot in the fleet and sends them to the core RMF system to for task planning and scheduling.
+The `fleet_adapter` receives information (position, current ongoing tasks, battery levels etc.) about each robot in the fleet and sends them to the core RMF system for task planning and scheduling.

 - When the core RMF system has a task to dispatch, it communicates with the various fleet adapters to check which fleet is suitable for taking this task.

-- It sends a request, to which fleet adapters respond by sending robot availability and statuses.
+- It sends a request, to which fleet adapters respond by submitting their fleet robots' availability and statuses.

 - RMF determines the best fleet for the task and responds to the winning bid, i.e. the fleet that is selected.
 The response contains navigation commands relevant to the delegated task.